mat-0/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Dikler from Condicote to Little Rissington
 - High river levels may lead to flooding.

 Flooding of low lying land and roads remains possible today in the Bourton on the Water area.
-The weather forecast is dry Monday night and throughout Tuesday.
+The weather forecast is dry Tuesday and Wednesday.
 We expect river levels to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 12:00 23 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 24 December 2025 or as the situation changes.

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
-- Flooding remains possible.
+- Flood risk remains possible.

 Flooding of low lying land and roads is expected to continue as river levels remain high, especially in the Lechlade area.
-The weather forecast is dry Monday night and throughout Tuesday.
+The weather forecast is dry Tuesday and Wednesday.
 We expect river levels to remain high over the next few days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.
 Go to River levels online for updates on current river levels.

-This message will be updated by 12:00 23 December 2025 or as the situation changes.
+This message will be updated by 12:00PM, midday, on the 24 December 2025 or as the situation changes.

 - Warning no longer in force: Tributaries on the Upper River Thames above Cricklade
 - There is no longer a threat of flooding, though standing water and debris may still remain.